gigya/screenset-validation/README.md

 # Screenset Validation
-Gigya SDK extension for advanced validation with custom error messages for Gigya screensets.
+Gigya SDK extension for advanced validation and custom error messages for Gigya screensets.

+### What it does
+1. Adds ````validation```` parameter that lets you add custom form validation.
+Supports both local and remote validation.
+2. Allows override of default error messages via "customLang" parameter.

+Use-cases:
+- Custom error messages.
+- Use local logic for custom validation eg force email to be all uppercase.
+- Use remote logic for custom validation eg ensure user's rewards card number exists in your system.

 ### How to enable
 To enable the ````validation```` and ````customLang```` parameters, include the following JavaScript file on your page after Gigya's SDK.
 I recommend using the parameters in your global configuration instead of individual ````showScreenSet```` calls (you must use ````window.__gigyaConf```` not script tag for global functions).